Chinese intelligence activity abroad: Hong Kong

-According to Pan-democracy political groups, China has been sending spies into Hong Kong harassing dissents and Falun Gong practitioners.
-In 2012, according to Oriental Daily News, a Chinese security ministry official has been arrested in Hong Kong for suspicion of acting as a double agent for the United States.
+According to pro-democracy political groups, China has been sending spies into Hong Kong to harass dissidents and Falun Gong practitioners.
+In 2012, according to Oriental Daily News, a Chinese security ministry official was arrested in Hong Kong on suspicion of acting as a double agent for the United States.

-In October and December 2015, five book sellers of Causeway Bay Books disappeared as part of the Causeway Bay Books disappearances.
-The five men: Gui Minhai, Lee Bo, Lui Bo, Cheung Jiping and Lam Wing-kee were allegedly kidnapped by Chinese public security bureau officials from mainland China extrajudicially in breach of Hong Kong judicial independence as a result of publishing and distributing books containing corruption and scandals related to the senior leadership of the Chinese Communist Party.
+In October and December 2015, five booksellers from Causeway Bay Books disappeared as part of the Causeway Bay Books disappearances.
+The five men, Gui Minhai, Lee Bo, Lui Bo, Cheung Jiping, and Lam Wing-kee, were allegedly kidnapped by Chinese public security bureau officials from mainland China.
+These extrajudicial acts were in breach of Hong Kong's judicial independence and were a result of the men publishing and distributing books containing corruption and scandals related to the senior leadership of the Chinese Communist Party.

 India

 The Research and Analysis Wing (R&AW) believes that China is using dozens of study centers it has set up in Nepal near the Indian border in part to spy on India.

 In August 2011 a Chinese research vessel disguised as a fishing trawler was detected off the coast of Little Andaman, collecting data in a geostrategically sensitive region.

 The "Luckycat" hacking campaign that targeted Japan and Tibet also targeted India.
 A Trojan horse was inserted into a Microsoft Word file ostensibly about India's ballistic missile defense program, allowing for the command and control servers to connect and extract information.
 The attacks were subsequently traced back to a Chinese graduate student from Sichuan and the Chinese government is suspected of planning the attacks.

 Chinese hackers linked to the Third Technical Department of the People's Liberation Army have launched extensive and sustained hacking campaigns against the Central Tibetan Administration, based in Dharamshala.

-In 2018, PLA Navy deployed a Type 815G ELINT ship in waters off Andaman and Nicobar islands for two weeks, according to a report by Indian intelligence agencies.
+In 2018, PLA Navy deployed a Type 815G ELINT ship in waters off Andaman and Nicobar Islands for two weeks, according to a report by Indian intelligence agencies.

 In March 2019, Indian intelligence agencies told news services that China was trying to spy on Indian Navy bases located in southern India and Integrated Test Range missile testing facility located at Abdul Kalam Island.
 It was doing this by establishing Chinese business around these areas.

 The Central Board of Direct Taxes in August 2020 caught Luo Sang, a Chinese person for operating a money laundering scheme.
 He reportedly employed people to gather information on the Dalai Lama's movements while simultaneously keeping an eye on pro-Tibetan individuals in Delhi and the northeastern states.
 In September 2020, Delhi Police arrested a journalist and accomplices under the Official Secrets Act for allegedly passing sensitive information to Chinese intelligence officers.